-Sonos offers access to over 80 music streaming services (you'll need an account for each you wish to use), along with the ability to play music from a local device, including your phone or computer so there's no shortage of ways to access music.
+Sonos offers access to over 80 music streaming services (you'll need an account for each you wish to use), along with the ability to play music from a local device, including your phone or PC/laptop - so there's no shortage of ways to access music.

 It's also possible to stereo pair the Symfonisk Book Shelf speaker too.
-This latter feature is excellent as it means if you had a Sonos Beam and Sub in your living room for example, you could add two Symfonisk Book Shelf speakers to create a 5.1 system.
+This feature is excellent as it means if you had a Sonos Beam and Sub in your living room, for example, you could add two Symfonisk Book Shelf speakers to create a 5.1 surround system.

-Before the launch of the Symfonisk Book Shelf speaker, the cheapest way to get a Sonos 3.1 system involves buying two Play:1s to pair up to the Sonos Beam or Sonos Playbar but the price of the Symfonisk Book Shelf speaker means you could almost buy two for the same cost as one Play:1.
+Before the launch of the Symfonisk Book Shelf speaker, the cheapest way to get a Sonos 3.1 system involved buying two Play:1 to pair with the Sonos Beam or Sonos Playbar - but the price of the Symfonisk Book Shelf speaker means you could almost buy two for the same cost as one Play:1.

 The Symfonisk Book Shelf Wi-Fi Speaker doesn't have microphones inside so there is no voice control available like the Sonos One or Sonos Beam.
-That said, you can still control the Book Shelf speaker through Alexa with a Sonos One, Sonos Beam or an Amazon Alexa compatible device or Google Assistant compatible device like Google Home and that works no problem.
+That said, you can still control the Book Shelf speaker through Alexa or Google Assistant with a Sonos One or Sonos Beam, or an Amazon Alexa compatible device or Google Assistant compatible device like Google Home and that works no problem.
 We have Google Home and we had no issues getting Google Assistant to play Ed Sheeran on our Book Shelf Wi-Fi Speaker.

-In terms of other features, the Symfonisk Book Shelf Wi-Fi Speaker will work with the Ikea Trådfri smart home system eventually too, allowing you to create Scenes - i.e. controlling automated programmes, triggered at specific times of day, such as fading in the lights slowly and bringing the blinds up.
-However, the Sonos element of the scene creation may not be available in time for launch, though it is expected soon and we will update this review when it arrives.
+In terms of other features, the Symfonisk Book Shelf Wi-Fi Speaker will work with the Ikea Tradfri smart home system eventually too, allowing you to create Scenes - i.e. controlling automated programmes, triggered at specific times of day, such as fading in the lights slowly and bringing the blinds up.
+However, the Sonos element of the scene creation was not available during our review time, though it is expected soon and we will update this review when it arrives.